 “IRS” shall mean the Internal Revenue Service, or any successor agency.

+"Lenders" shall mean (1) any person that, from time to time, enters into loans, provides financing, refinancing or otherwise participates in financing structures, including, without limitation, structures related to leasing arrangements and project financing in respect of the Plant, (2) the holders of indebtedness evidencing any such loans, or (3) any Person acting on behalf of such lender(s) to whom any lenders' rights under such loans have been transferred, any trustee on behalf of any such lenders, and any Person subrogated to the rights of such lenders.

-“Letter Agreements” shall mean the two letter agreements entered into by Ameren Services and Operator on February 22, 2000 and April 19, 2000 respectively.
+“Letter Agreements” shall mean the letter agreements entered into by Ameren Services and Operator on, a copy of which is attached as Exhibit __.

 “MAIN” shall mean Mid-America Interconnected Network, or any successor to the functions thereof.

 “Metering Equipment” shall mean the meters and associated equipment described in Appendix D used for the measurement of Energy delivered to the Company Electric System, and all other meters and associated equipment (including generation metering, telemetering, temperature control, environmental control and communication equipment) necessary from time to time for determining the status of switching equipment related to the Plant, and for measuring Energy deliveries.
 Metering Equipment shall not include any meters and associated equipment required or installed by Company for the purpose of measuring Energy delivered to the Plant for station service through the Company Electric System.
 Any metering required for measuring station service will be installed pursuant to a separate agreement or pursuant to and in accordance with any delivery service or other electric service tariff that applies to the measurement of retail electric service.
+[Note that it is unclear whether Company or Operator is intended to have title over the Metering Equipment.
+The implication seems to be that Operator will have title to the Metering Equipment; however, this needs to be specified.
+See Section 4.B.3-4]

 “NEC” shall mean the National Electric Code.